serdarbozoglan/CapstoneProject2/README.md

 ## Data Source:

-The Kaggle states taht the data was collected through the `PersonalityCafe forum`, as it provides a large selection of people and their MBTI personality type, as well as __what they have written.__
+The Kaggle states that the data was collected through the `PersonalityCafe forum`, as it provides a large selection of people and their MBTI personality type, as well as __what they have written.__

 We have 8675 observations in our data set.
 Each observation contains a post which is written by a person and his/her personality type in another column.